evanhyd/evanhyd/README.md

 Rule of Three?
 Rule of Five?!
 Rule of Four and an Half!
-Rule of Zero!!!
+Rule of Zero!